 Breaking into the music scene in 2019, Singaporean Indie-rock duo, Islandeer has been known for their ever-evolving play on genres such as modern psychedelic, rock groove.
 Written over a span of 4 years, and detailing life events from falling in and out of love, adulthood transition and trying to find one’s self in the process, their self-titled debut album, ‘Islandeer’, was released just shy of Christmas 2020.
 The duo consisting of Christian Jansen and Michael Garcia recently dissected their self-titled debut album for us.

+To start of, tell us more about yourselves.
+How did Islandeer come about?
 We met in Singapore Polytechnic in 2013 while studying Music and Audio Technology.
 We had a three-piece band called Advance Press during that time, but we disbanded in 2015.
 Since then, the two of us continued writing together going through different band names, before settling on the name ‘Islandeer’.

+We understand that the album is on life itself, falling in and out of love, transition into adulthood and finding yourself in the process.
+Some of the singles have already been released previously in the last couple of years too.
+Is the tracklist based on a specific timeline of these events?
+What made you decide to package these songs as a full album, rather than say 2 EPs?
 We had the intention to do an album right from the start.
 It’s more common nowadays for artists to do singles and EPs but we had enough songs and wanted to go all out.
 We had a talk about whether to follow the singles and EPs trend after this album, and decided we’ll still do albums, just maybe with less songs.
 Track list wise, the songs don’t really follow any plot or time-line, we just tried to make sure the songs had a flow to them, because they were written over a 4-year period and we didn’t want it to sound too messy.

 Tracklist: 1.
 Momento This is about falling for someone in a club, but you’re too scared to approach them.
 Christian had the rhythm guitar part that plays from the start and from that idea, we

 fleshed out a rough demo which slowly became the final song after adding idea by idea to it.
 We wanted to be freer with the synth arrangements because the drums and guitars were pretty much looping, and it ended up being one of our most psychedelic songs.